TAILORED FACE-TO-FACE AND ONLINE WORKSHOPS TO HELP YOU GET THE MOST FROM THE SOFTWARE

 SOFTWARE SPECIFIC TRAINING

-Tailored workshops, designed around you, in all the major software, including ATLAS.ti, Dedoose, Discovertext, f4analyse, MAXQDA, NVivo, QDA Miner, Quirkos, and Transana.
+Tailored workshops, delivered either face to face or remotely, designed around you, in all the major software, including ATLAS.ti, Dedoose, Discovertext, f4analyse, MAXQDA, NVivo, QDA Miner, Quirkos, and Transana.

 Our training workshops incorporate the principles of the Five-Level QDA method – the pedagogy for harnessing software powerfully, developed by Nicholas Woolf and Christina Silver.